This post may contain affiliate links. Please read my disclosure.

 - Peel and chop potatoes so that they are uniform in size.

 - Add the potatoes to a 4-qt. pot and cover with one inch of cold water.

 - Bring to a boil and then reduce the heat to a maintain a simmer.

 - Cook until potatoes are tender all the way through (approximately 15-20 minutes).
 Be careful not to overcook or the potatoes will become too starchy.

 - Drain the potatoes in a colander and then return them to the pot.

 - Stir in remaining ingredients until combined.

-If you want more dairy-free ‘taters, check out this recipe for mashed potatoes without milk.
+If you want more dairy-free taters, check out this recipe for mashed potatoes with almond milk next.

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.